 - Be a current 12th grade St. Louis area high school student.

 - Have a minimum 3.8 weighted cumulative grade-point average on a 4.0 scale.

 - Meet any prerequisites listed for a course.

-Students who may be interested in enrolling in courses should contact our office at email@example.com to schedule an advising appointment to discuss eligibility and enrollment procedures.
 Priority for enrollment in fall and spring semesters is given first to full-time undergraduate students, and if space is available, then pre-college students may be permitted to enroll in select number of courses.
 Pre-college students should consider carefully how to balance enrollment in a fall/spring course with their high school curriculum and responsibilities.

 Fees and Scholarships

 The program fee for Early College Scholars is $1,220 per unit (i.e. $3,660 per 3-unit course).
 The program fee must be paid in full before enrollment can be processed.
 Need-based scholarship assistance is available.
 Children of Washington University employees and returning students are eligible for a 10% discount.
 Details on need-based scholarships and discounts are available here.

 At the conclusion of course work, participation in the Early College Scholars Program will be recorded and grades earned become part of a student's record at Washington University.
 Students may request an official transcript of grades earned to be sent to any school to which they are applying for undergraduate admission.
 Requests should be made through the Office of the University Registrar.
 Credit courses award a traditional letter grade (A, B, C, D, F).